IIIM-IS/AERA_Visualizer/INSTALL.md

   "Launch Qt Creator" since we don't need it.
 * With Visual Studio closed, download and install the Qt Visual Studio Tools from https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019 .
 * Launch Visual Studio.
+On the "splash" screen, click "continue without code".
 On the Extensions menu, click "Qt VS Tools" then "Qt Options".
 On the "Qt Version" tab, click Add.
-In "Path", click the "..." button and select the installed path, e.g.
+In "Path", click the "..." button and select the installed path, e.g. `C:\Qt\5.15.0\msvc2019_64` .
-  `C:\Qt\5.15.0\msvc2019_64` .
 Click "OK".

 To get the AERA Visualizer code repository, launch GitHub for Desktop and sign in to GitHub.
 In the File menu, click "Clone a Repository".
 Click the URL tab and enter `https://github.com/IIIM-IS/AERA_Visualizer` .